-The District has entered into nine operating leases for plots of land, of which eight are for the production of water and one is for stand pipe and office equipment.
-The leases are cancellable upon sixty (60) days notice to the lessor.
-Lease expense for the year ended December 31, 2021 totaled \$10,500.
+The District has nine operating leases for plots of land, of which eight are for the production of water and one is for stand pipe.
+The payment on the leases total \$11,100 per year.
+The lease terms are for a period of thirty (30) years.